ihmeuw/vivarium_research/docs/source/models/causes/neonatal/index.rst

      - Not applicable
      -

 Vivarium Modeling Strategy
 --------------------------
 This model is designed to estimate deaths and YLLs during the neonatal period that could be averted by interventions targeting sepsis, respiratory distress syndrome (RDS), and possibly encephalopathy, as well as :ref:`Low Birth Weight and Short Gestation (LBWSG) <2019_risk_effect_lbwsg>`.
 The model groups neonatal sub-causes together and focuses only on fatal outcomes (no disability).
 The rationale for this design is as follows:

 1. The LBWSG risk factor in GBD affects all-cause mortality during the neonatal period, so we need to model all-cause mortality and the LBWSG risk.

-2. The nonfatal burden of neonatal causes is around 10% of the total burden, so we will have a much simpler model without missing too much by excluding YLDs.
+2. The nonfatal burden of neonatal causes is around 10% of the total burden.
+Excluding YLDs simplifies the model significantly without losing much accuracy.
+Most of this nonfatal burden is accrued throughout life, which complicates combining it with the prevalence DALYs construct.

 Scope
 +++++